Skip to main content

 Joel Kahn MD, FACC's Profile

-Joel Kahn MD, FACC Related seminars and products
+Joel Kahn MD, FACC Related Seminars and Products

 Joel Kahn, MD, FACC of Detroit, Michigan, is a practicing cardiologist, and a Clinical Professor of Medicine at Wayne State University School of Medicine.
 He graduated Summa Cum Laude from the University of Michigan Medical School.
 Known as "America’s Healthy Heart Doc", Dr. Kahn has triple board certification in Internal Medicine, Cardiovascular Medicine and Interventional Cardiology.
 He was the first physician in the world to certify in Metabolic Cardiology with A4M/MMI and the University of South Florida.
 He founded the Kahn Center for Cardiac Longevity in Bingham Farms, MI.